 Offer an Audit

 A proven method of developing an initial relationship is a free audit.
-The audit will analyze a website, study on-page optimization, and look at the competition for relevant search terms.
+The audit will analyze a website, study on-page optimization, and examine the competition for relevant search terms.

 An audit should typically be simple to avoid confusion but provide some important initial information to a client.
 To carry out an audit, you could develop your own tool, subscribe to a white-label product, or manually use an SEO intelligence service

 As your agency grows, outsourcing becomes a way of managing simple tasks.
-There are a couple of decent reseller SEO companies, so using them for tasks like syndicating press releases or posting content is a good idea.
+There are some decent reseller SEO companies, so using them for tasks like syndicating press releases or posting content is a good idea.
 Whether you outsource work or employ people in an office, you will ultimately want to reach a point where you oversee projects.

 The final step is to seek referrals from existing clients.
-Most clients will have relationships with other business owners, so this offers a great opportunity for expansion.
+Most clients will have relationships with other business owners, offering a great opportunity for expansion.
 A referral program could offer benefits for anyone who brings in a new paying client; the option of a discount or a free month works well.

 While each client might have their own individual challenges, these steps can be used as a guide in almost all cases.